 The cost of your Policy depends on a range of factors, including but not limited to the type of cover, your age and sex, whether you smoke, the length of time you have had your Policy and how often you choose to pay your premiums.
-We may also take your occupation, health, income, personal pastimes, lifestyle and other factors into account in determining insurance premium amounts.
+We may also take your occupation, health, income, personal pastimes, lifestyle, the number or type of Plans you hold across one or more policies, and other factors into account in determining insurance premium amounts.